AboutContactTermsPrivacy PolicyRefund Policy

 Give the base area at least 10 to 15 minutes before sending someone for food.
 During that short pause, you can see whether the chosen area is too windy, too close to foot traffic, or too far from the route everyone keeps using.
 If the location is wrong, it is easier to move before hot food appears.

-For a simple picnic, one hot item and one cold drink per person often feels cleaner than building a table of many small foods.
+For a simple picnic, one hot item and one cold drink per person feels cleaner than building a table of many small foods.
 Too many open containers make the mat harder to manage, especially when the group still wants photos or a short walk before sunset.

 If you want to extend that slower Seoul mood into something more directly usable afterward, trying a K-style beauty profile is a natural next step.